maxdee/alc_freeliner/README.md

 Now hit 'n' to create a newItem and click around to place some lines.
 If you have made a closed shape, you can place a center.
 Now hit 'A' to add renderer A.

 ###### Tweaking Parameters
 Most lowercase keys are linked with a parameter.
 For example `q` is for colorMode.
 Once you press `q` you can change the colorMode by pressing `-` or `=` (aka `+`) or by typing in a number and pressing `enter`.
 Some parameters are simple toggles.
 For example `g` enables and disables the grid, but you can also alter the grid size by tweaking the value.
 The `.` works in a similar fashion where you can enable/disable snapping and adjust the snapping distance.

+## Tweaking parameters via OSC
+Parameters related to rendering can be controlled via OSC.
+A message `/freeliner/tweak ABC q 2` will set templates A, B and C to red stroke.
+Typetag string string integer, the port can be set in the settings.
+You can find some PureData abstractions to get you started in `pd_patches`, great to quickly connect your midi controllers.

 ###### Snapping
 The cursor can snap to various stuff.
+When snapping to points you can nudge them with the arrow keys, `shift` for bigger increments.
 Holding `ctrl` will momentarily disable snapping.
 If `ctrl` is pressed when snapped, you can right click drag the point.
+Snapping to segment middle you can use `backspace` to remove the segment. `.` toggles snapping and allows you to set the snapping distance.

 ###### Text Entry
 `|` pipe begins a text entry and return key returns the text.
 This has a few uses.
+More later.

 ###### Toggle a renderer to groups with a renderer
 Essentially adds a other renderer of your choice to any group who has the first renderer on the list.